henrikstranneheim/MIP_api/docs/setup.rst

 .. note::

    This applies only to the supported annovar databases.
-Supply flag "--annovarSupportedTableNames 1" to list the MIP supported databases.
+Supply flag "--annovarSupportedTableNames" to list the MIP supported databases.

 .. _YAML.pm: http://search.cpan.org/~mstrout/YAML-0.84/lib/YAML.pm